dif3dgela/dif3dgela.github.io/content/authors/elsa-fernandez/_index.md

 # Full Name (for SEO)
 first_name: Elsa
 last_name: Fernández
+authors:
+  - elsa-fernandez

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Assistant Professor of Computer Science
+role: Professor in the Department of Computer Science and Artificial Intelligence

 # Organizations/Affiliations
 organizations: